OfficeDev/O365-jQuery-CORS/README.md

 By default, applications provisioned in Azure AD are not enabled to use the OAuth2 implicit grant.
 In order to run this sample, you need to explicitly opt in.

-1. From the former steps, your browser should still be on the Azure Management Portal - and specifically, displaying the **Configure** tab of your application's entry.
+1. In the [Azure Management Portal](https://manage.windowsazure.com), select the **Configure** tab for your application’s entry.
-2. Using the **Manage Manifest** button in the drawer, download the manifest file for the application and save it to your computer.
+2. Use the **Manage Manifest** button in the drawer to download the manifest file for the application and save it to your computer.
 3. Open the manifest file with a text editor.
 Search for the `oauth2AllowImplicitFlow` property.
 You will find that it is set to `false`; change it to `true` and save the file.
-4. Using the **Manage Manifest** button, upload the updated manifest file. **Save** the configuration of the app.
+4. Use the **Manage Manifest** button to upload the updated manifest file and then click **Save** to save the app configuration.

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant

 1. Open the solution in Visual Studio 2013.
-2. Open `config.js` located in *App/Scripts*.
+2. Find the *App/Scripts* folder and open `config.js`.
     * Replace the value of `tenant` with your AAD tenant name.
     * Replace the value of `clientId` with the Client ID from the Azure Management Portal.